5-MeO-EiPT

 5-MeO-EiPT, also known as 5-methoxy-N-ethyl-N-isopropyltryptamine, is a psychedelic drug of the tryptamine family which has been sold online as a designer drug.

 Use and effects

-5-MeO-EiPT was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+5-MeO-EiPT was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
 When subsequently asked about 5-MeO-EiPT, Shulgin said that he never got around to making or exploring it and that its dose, duration, and effects were unknown.
 In any case, 5-MeO-EiPT has been used as a novel recreational designer drug.

 Pharmacology

 Pharmacodynamics

 5-MeO-EiPT acts as a potent full agonist of the serotonin 5-HT_{2A} receptor.
 It also shows high affinity for the serotonin 5-HT_{1A} receptor and interacts very weakly with the serotonin transporter (SERT).
 The drug produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 However, it produces a rather weak head-twitch response, suggesting that it might have reduced hallucinogenic effects relative to other psychedelic tryptamines or might be non-hallucinogenic.
 The serotonin 5-HT_{1A} receptor antagonist WAY-100635 augmented the head-twitch response induced by 5-MeO-EiPT in rodents.
 The drug also produces hypothermia and hypolocomotion in rodents.